The Star Formation Efficiency During Reionization as Inferred from the Hubble Frontier Fields: Alternate Models for the Faint-End Behavior and Systematic Error Tests

 \subsubsection{Increased Stochasticity}

 In our first model with enhanced scatter in small mass halos, we allow the variance parameter, $\sigma$, in $\phi_c(L|M,z)$ (Equation \ref{eq:CLF}) to take on a new value below $M_2$.
-In this case, our fitting prefers a value of $\sigma=1.51$ (from a prior range of $[0.05, 2.5]$) below $M_2=5\times10^9 {\rm M}_\odot$ compared to $\sigma=0.368$ in the baseline model, with $\Delta$AIC$=9.4$ compared to $\Delta$AIC$=24.3$ in the fiducial model.
+In this case, our fitting prefers a value of $\sigma=1.51$ (from a prior range of $[0.05, 2.5]$) below $M_2=5\times10^9 {\rm M}_\odot$ compared to $\sigma=0.368$ in the baseline model.
 So the data moderately prefer enhanced scatter, although only relatively near the smallest halo mass scales probed.
-Table \ref{table:params} shows only minor changes in most other fitting parameters.
 In this model, the average SFE is also increased.
 Specifically, Equations \ref{eq:f_star_scaling}-\ref{eq:f_star_normalization} show that $f_\star(M)\propto e^{\sigma^2/2}$ and so the SFE is larger in the best fit enhanced scatter model by nearly a factor of $\sim 3$ below $M_2$, as compared to the fiducial case, see the top panel of Figure \ref{fig:alt_models}.

 Next, we adopt a simplified model for a constant, non-unity duty cycle in small mass halos motivated in part by \cite{Mirocha2020,Furlanetto22_bursty}.
 If $0\leq f_{\rm duty}\leq1$ represents the fraction of time galaxies in those halos are actively forming stars, in the CLF this corresponds to $\phi(L|M,z)\rightarrow f_{\rm duty}\phi(L|M,z)$ for $M_{\rm min}\leq M\leq M_2$.
 In this model the best fit is $f_{\rm duty}=0.48$ below $M_2=10^{11} {\rm M}_\odot$.
 As shown in Table \ref{table:params}, some of the other fitting parameters have moderate shifts in this case -- see the top panel of Figure \ref{fig:alt_models} for the impact of this on $f_\star(M)$.
-As in the previous enhanced scatter model, the average SFE increases somewhat in small halos.
-At $z=6$ the SFE is 2.3\% for $2\times10^9{\rm M}_\odot$ and 3.6\% at $10^{10}{\rm M}_\odot$.
-Similar to the other alternatives explored, this bursty star formation case is preferred relative to our fiducial model ($\Delta$AIC$=4.5$ compared to our fiducial $\Delta$AIC$=24.3$).
+As in the previous enhanced scatter model, the average SFE increases somewhat in small halos and the bursty model is likewise preferred relative to our fiducial model.